 If you’ve had dreams of flying around town on a hoverboard like Marty McFly did in Back To The Future II, get ready, because shit just got real!

-Arca Space Corporation has introduced the ArcaBoard, an actual hoverboard (not those 2-wheeled, hands-free Segway things that keep catching on fire) that can float over any terrain.. even water!
+Arca Space Corporation has introduced the ArcaBoard, an actual hoverboard (not those two-wheeled, hands-free Segway things that keep catching on fire) that can float over any terrain.. even water!
 And unlike other hoverboards that have been introduced in the past, this one doesn’t use magnetic levitation technology.

 So how does it work?
 The ArcaBoard is lifted by 36 high power electric ducted fans with a maximum thrust of 430 lbs.
 It has a built-in stabilization unit, meaning that ArcaBoard is stable in any condition and is very safe to fly on.
 You can utilize your phone for control and navigation of the vehicle itself.
 Or if you’re feeling daring, you can turn off the stabilization system and steer the ArcaBoard with your body.